 If you're planning to see some museums and other attractions, then your best option is a Lisboa Card, which not only includes city-wide transportation but also free admission to more than 80 museums and attractions.
 They cost €19 for 24h, €32 for 48h and €40 for 72h.
 You can even buy them online.
 If you are a fan of Hop On Hop Off service, you can get a ride from double decker buses from Yellow Bus or Cityrama for about €25 per day.

 Mobile Cards and Data

 Lisbon is one of the safest cities in Europe, but we do have pick-pockets.
 As in any city, just be careful carrying your stuff in public transportation.
 Public healthcare is free if you come from within the EU, but you'll have to have your EU Health Card.
-If you run into any kind of trouble, the emergency number is 112.
+Private healthcare, in the venue’s neighbourhood you have two options: CUF Descobertas and Clínica Lusíadas.